Aliases for MDH1 Gene

 Previous GeneCards Identifiers for MDH1 Gene

-This gene encodes an enzyme that catalyzes the reversible oxidation of malate to oxaloacetate using the NAD/NADH cofactor system in the citric acid cycle.
-Two main isozymes are known to exist in eukaryotic cells: one found in the mitochondrial matrix and the other in the cytoplasm.
-This protein represents the cytosolic isozyme, which has a pivotal role in the malate-aspartate shuttle that operates in the metabolic coordination between cytosol and mitochondria.
-A recent study showed that two protein isoforms are produced from this mRNA by use of alternative in-frame translation termination codons via a stop codon readthrough mechanism, and that these C-terminally distinct isoforms have different subcellular localization.
-Alternatively spliced transcript variants have also been found for this gene.
-Pseudogenes have been identified on chromosomes X and 6. [provided by RefSeq, Oct 2015]
+This gene encodes an enzyme that catalyzes the NAD/NADH-dependent, reversible oxidation of malate to oxaloacetate in many metabolic pathways, including the citric acid cycle.
+Two main isozymes are known to exist in eukaryotic cells: one is found in the mitochondrial matrix and the other in the cytoplasm.
+This gene encodes the cytosolic isozyme, which plays a key role in the malate-aspartate shuttle that allows malate to pass through the mitochondrial membrane to be transformed into oxaloacetate for further cellular processes.
+Alternatively spliced transcript variants have been found for this gene.
+A recent study showed that a C-terminally extended isoform is produced by use of an alternative in-frame translation termination codon via a stop codon readthrough mechanism, and that this isoform is localized in the peroxisomes.
+Pseudogenes have been identified on chromosomes X and 6. [provided by RefSeq, Feb 2016]

 GeneCards Summary for MDH1 Gene

-MDH1 (Malate Dehydrogenase 1, NAD (Soluble)) is a Protein Coding gene.
-Diseases associated with MDH1 include anemia, sideroblastic, with ataxia and tetanus neonatorum.
-Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
-GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
+MDH1 (Malate Dehydrogenase 1) is a Protein Coding gene.
+Diseases associated with MDH1 include Cyclosporiasis and Gordon Holmes Syndrome.
+Among its related pathways are Glucose metabolism and Citrate cycle (TCA cycle).
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is MDH1B.